yosbelms/cor/docs/documentation.md

 ## Classes

 A class is a "blueprint" for objects; it may be defined using syntax such as the following.
-It is a feature borrowed from Object Oriented(OO) languages, which does not mean Cor is OO:
+However Cor is aimed to modules not to classes:
 ```
 class Client {
     name